 Yesterday I reached the pinnacle of my manhood.
 I have spent years of my life in the pursuit of all things big, butch and scary, and have been laughed at whenever I have claimed to be those things.
 NO MORE.
 Alas, I have left the land of the small and timid people to become one of the most fearsome, savage adventurers of the world.
 I might even explore the possibilities of become a Viking.

 At about a quarter to two, one cloudy afternoon (yesterday, in fact), I donned my number 6 shirt (how peculiar) and ran fearsomely out onto the pitch.
 I then took great delight in smushing people much bigger than me.
 Repeatedly.
 And slipping over in scrums because of the absurdly-short (suck on that, Philip Larkin, I can use compound adjectives too!) studs in my children's boots.
-So perhaps I have a long way to go to be big, but I think that I definitely have butch and scary in the bag after my expedition to the dark side.
+So perhaps I have a long way to go to be big, but I think that I definite

 As far as I know, there aren't any photos from the match, but I would like to assure all of my readers that I can strike fear into the hearts of props the world about.
 Be afraid.
 And instead I have included a photo of what I would look like if I were a Viking.
 And had a beard.